 Ronald and Linda had been married for 7 years when he called with the question.
 “I don’t know if I need to separate, divorce, or try to work on our marriage with you guys?”

-Things were dark in the home.
-He told us that she seems to not care about how the home looks, how their two young children are parented, what their finances are, or about their relationship.
+Things were dark in their home.
+He told us that she seems to not care about how the home looks, how their two young children are parented, what their finances are, and has little to no concern about their relationship.
 “Every time we get help, she does better for a little while and then slips right back into the same old pattern of doing nothing.”